Riccardo Marioni Research Group

 I have a passion for research into ageing and, in particular, examining the genetic and environmental contributions to health, cognitive ageing, and dementia.
-My group’s work is at the intersection of the biomedical and social sciences.

 In recent years, much of my research has focused on DNA methylation – chemical changes to DNA that turn genes on and off and that can be added and removed over the lifespan.
 These methylation marks can be influenced by genes, lifestyle, and the environment, making them ideal candidates to help us understand the interaction between nature and nurture.
 We are currently using novel methods to model multiple omics datasets (genetics, epigenetics, and proteomics) together to better understand the molecular mechanisms that underlie dementia and to improve risk prediction.

-|Dr Riccardo Marioni||Group Leader|
+|Professor Riccardo Marioni||Group Leader|